-This Contract Amount is based on quantities as hereinafter listed for the restoration work and the cost of all other items required for the completion of the work.
 All items of material, labor, supplies, or equipment that are not specifically enumerated for payment as separate items, but which are reasonably required to complete the work as shown on the drawings or as described in the specifications, are considered as subsidiary obligations of the Contractor.
 No separate measurement or payment is made for them.
-Unit prices shall include all charges for overhead, profit, and insurance and shall be applied to net differences in the quantities.
-Should any mathematical errors be discovered in the preparation of these proposals, the correct extension of the bidder's unit price times the estimated quantity of work will be the basis for computing the true bid figure.
+Unit Prices shall include all charges for overhead, profit, insurance and all taxes, and shall be applied to net differences in the quantities.
+Contractor shall assist engineer in marking repairs in the field and provide equipment and work area as required (shall provide work access, scaffold, vehicle control, marking paint, etc.) Should any mathematical errors be discovered in the preparation of these proposals, the correct extension of the bidder's unit price times the estimated quantity of work will be the basis for computing the true bid figure.